The Christmas tree is to the holidays what the centerfold is to Playboy.

 It was shortly after our kids had all grown up, moved away and we had grandchildren, when Sven and I saw it.

 And it was in front of a place suited for a post card.
 A formal white house with pillars and green shutters stood next to a red barn, all in bleached snow.

-The trees cost thirty-five dollars.
+The cost was thirty-five dollars.

 And they came as tall as you liked.

 I liked tall.

 "That one Sven," I would say and point at the grandest one I could find.

 "Millie, I don't know if it's going to fit," he'd say.